Fiserv/unified-merchant-master/docs/getting-access/api-access.md

 ## Steps to integrate with UMM API

-### Generate an API Key and Secret
+### Obtain an API Key and Secret

-Please contact <sanku.bairagya@fiserv.com>  for obtaining  application specific key and secret.
+Please contact <DL-NA-UMM-Dev-Team@fiserv.com>  for obtaining  application specific key and secret.

 ### Generate Token